Evaluating Competitiveness in UEFA's New Champions League Format: Methodology

-We present an integer program that finds a feasible schedule for the UEFA Champions League.
+Finding a feasible schedule for the iRR format is less straightforward but can be done by integer programming.
 Let $T$ again be the set of teams, $B$ be the set of rounds, $S_b$ be the set of time slots in round $b \in B$ and $m_s$ be required number of matches in slots $s \in S_b$, $b \in B$.
 Let $N_i^H$ and $N_i^A$ be the sets of drawn opponents where team $i$ plays home and away against, respectively.
-Let $x_{ijs}$ be 1 if match $(i,j)$ is scheduled in slot $s$ and 0 otherwise.
+Let $x_{ijs}$ be 1 if match $(i,j)$ is scheduled in slot $s$, and 0 otherwise.
 A feasible schedule for the UEFA Champions League satisfies the following integer program:

 Constraints \eqref{cons_irr1_h} and \eqref{cons_irr1_a} ensure that each home and away opponent is seen exactly once over all time slots.
 Constraint \eqref{cons_irr2} guarantees that each team plays exactly one game in each round, while constraint \eqref{cons_no_matches} guarantees that in each time slot, the required number of matches is played.
 Next, constraints \eqref{cons_breakH_start} and \eqref{cons_breakA_start} forbid consecutive home or away matches in the first and last two rounds.
 Finally, constraints \eqref{cons_3h} and \eqref{cons_3a} enforce that teams play at most two consecutive home or away games.
+We remark that a similar integer program is also proposed in \citet{melkonian2024integer}.

 We now describe several possible objectives for the schedule.
 From a commercial perspective, an important objective of UEFA is to maximize its television audience.
 Hence, we extend the schedule by taking into account the number of teams of the same association playing in the same time slot, as well as the number of matches between teams from pot 1 that are scheduled in the same time slot.
-Ideally, both matches between teams in pot 1 and teams from the association should be spread out as much as possible.
+Ideally, these matches should be spread out as much as possible.
 Therefore, we create a binary variable $y_{cs}$ that is 1 if a team from association $c$ plays in slot $s$ and a binary variable $z_s$ that is 1 if a team from pot 1 plays in slot $s$.

 Constraint \eqref{cons_y} regulates that $y_{cs}$ can only be 1 if at least one team from association $c$ plays a game in slot $s$.
 Similarly, constraint \eqref{cons_z} ensures that $z_s$ can only be 1 if at least one team from pot 1 plays a game in slot $s$.
-Combining \eqref{cons_irr1_h} - \eqref{x_var_A} with \eqref{obj=y+Z}-\eqref{cons_yz} gives the formulation $\mathcal{M}_1$.
+Combining \eqref{cons_irr1_h} - \eqref{x_var_A} with \eqref{obj=y+Z}-\eqref{var_z} gives the formulation $\mathcal{M}_1$.

 From a competitiveness perspective, it is worthwhile to compare schedules in which matches of teams with similar strength are scheduled as much as possible at either the beginning or end of the scheduling period.
 This can be done, for example, by making an ordinal ranking of the teams based on some criterion such as Elo rating.
 Let $r_i$ be the position of team $i \in T$ in this ranking.
 Let $b_{|B|-2}^l$ be the index of the last time slot in round $|B|-2$.
 Then, the formulation $\mathcal{M}_2$ pushes matches of teams with similar strength to the later time slots in the last two rounds.